matante/ex4-spring-neviim-ex-4-miriamcohenbitan-matantenenboim/README.md

 If the purchase failed (more sweets in the cart than in the store, or if sum to pay is 0), the users will be notified and will not be able to proceed.

 After a successful purchase, the payment information is added to the admin panel.
+The information is sorted by date, desc (the latest one first)

 To log in to admin, use "http://localhost:8080/admin" with username "admin" and password "admin".